Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers

-We conduct an experiment where we toggle the \ac{RF} transmitter on and off \SI{0.5}{\second} while recording \ac{ADC} samples on the \ac{DUT}.
-Crucially, we run this experiment under two conditions: with the \ac{USB} cable connection to the host and in a fully air-gapped configuration, where the \ac{DUT} is powered by a battery and \ac{ADC} recording is manually triggered via a physical button press.
-After each run, the recorded samples are retrieved by reconnecting the serial interface to the experiment computer.
-This allows us to compare measurements taken with and without the \ac{USB} cable attached.
+We conduct an experiment with the transmitter toggled on and off every \SI{0.5}{\second} under two conditions: with the USB cable attached, and in a fully air-gapped configuration, where the \ac{DUT} is battery-powered and \ac{ADC} recording is manually triggered via a physical button press.
+Samples are retrieved after reconnecting the serial interface.

-\autoref{fig:airgap_test} shows raw \ac{ADC} time series for both configurations—USB-connected (left) and air-gapped (right).
-As evident from the figure, the sensitivity on Path~A disappears when the \ac{USB} cable is removed, suggesting that it was primarily induced by the cable acting as an antenna.
-In contrast, Path~B remains virtually unchanged, while Path~C even exhibits stronger sensitivity in the air-gapped configuration.
+\autoref{fig:airgap_test} compares raw \ac{ADC} traces for both cases.
+Sensitivity on Path~A vanishes when the USB cable is removed, indicating the cable acted as antenna.
+In contrast, Path~B remains unchanged, and Path~C exhibits even higher sensitivity in the air-gapped configuration.
 This result confirms that \ac{RF} sensitivity can indeed be attributed to intrinsic board-level behavior, while also demonstrating that external connections can contribute to reception behavior.